- One container black eyed pea spread

 *If you do not have an oven safe skillet, simply preheat a sheet pan in the oven and transfer the steaks onto it after searing.

 **medium rare is generally accepted as 130-135 degrees, however your steak will rise in internal temperature after removing it from heat as the heat from seared outer layer slowly continues to cook the interior.
 Cooking methods and equipment vary massively, so use your knowledge of your own equipment to guide you.
 We highly recommend an accurate thermometer, preferably a quick read digital type.
 If you prefer a different temperature steak, pull off heat at 115-120 for rare, 135-140 for medium, 145-150 for medium well or 155-160 for well done.

-- Enjoy your sparkling wine with dinner or save for a midnight toast.
+- Enjoy your sparkling wine or ale with dinner or save for a midnight toast.

 - We love a coursed dinner.
-If you do as well, we recommend eating the fondue bake with pasta crisps as an appetizer, crab cakes make a good first course followed by the salad.
-Then the main course would be steak, sprouts and potatoes and finally end with dessert.
-Alternatively, you could serve everything at the same time!
+If you do as well, we recommend eating the spread with chips as an appetizer or while cooking, risotto makes a good first course followed by the salad then the salmon, next is the main course, steak and haricot vert and bread.
+Finally end with dessert.
+Alternatively, you could eat it any way you like or serve everything at the same time!

 note: all mealkits contain everything you will need to prepare them except for salt, pepper, and cooking oil. with limited supply chains due to COVID-19, some ingredients are subject to change. meal photos are approximations, and may not reflect the actual finished product.